 The Corporation will not enter into arrangements that unlawfully restrict its ability to compete with other businesses, or the ability of any other business organization to compete freely with the Corporation, except as approved by the Board or as provided for under confidentiality agreements or other written agreements that contain an area of interest clause.
-The Corporation's policy also prohibits its directors, officers, employees, contractors or consultants from entering into or discussing any unlawful arrangement or understanding that may result in unfair business practices or anti-competitive behaviour.
+The Corporation's policy also prohibits Personnel from entering into or discussing any unlawful arrangement or understanding that may result in unfair business practices or anti-competitive behaviour.

-k) Supplier and Contractor Relationships
+i) Supplier and Contractor Relationships

 The Corporation selects its suppliers, consultants and contractors in a non-discriminatory manner based on quality, cost and service.
 Decisions must never be based on personal interests or the interests of family members or friends.
-All Directors, officers, employees, contractors or consultants are required to conduct themselves in a business-like manner that promotes equal opportunity and prohibits discriminatory practices.
+All Personnel are required to conduct themselves in a business-like manner that promotes equal opportunity and prohibits discriminatory practices.